Please read the AC Enrolment Policy closely in order to fully understand the subject enrolment guidelines.

 Study Loads and Delivery Options

 Full-time enrolment is officially 40 credit points per semester (which is usually 4 subjects per semester in any delivery mode.)
-Theoretically, a National Institute student could complete their entire Masters course in one year through full-time study.
+Theoretically, a National Institute student could complete their entire Master’s course in one year through full-time study, although there are some pre-requisite subjects to be met.

 Domestic students can be classified as full-time when they are enrolled in 30 credit points or more per semester.